16 million people visit Amsterdam each year for its tulips, cheese, windmills, and a notoriously open approach to everything.

-- Best AirBNB in the Historic Center: Perfectly located this 1 bedroom apartment is newly renovated, cozy and has a terrace.
+- Best AirBNB in the Old Center: Perfectly located this 1 bedroom apartment is newly renovated, cozy and has a terrace.
 It is close to everything!

-Top Things to do in the Historic District
+Top Things to do in the Old Centrum

 Amsterdam Central Station is the city’s main public transportation hub.

 Virtually all GVB trams and buses start their route in front of the station, which faces the historic center.